 We are proud to partner with the following agencies

-Our Mission: Saving Lives Through the Healing Power of Human-Canine Relationships.
+Our Mission: Saving Lives Through the Healing Power of the Human-Canine Bond.

 United Way advances the common good.
 Our focus is on education, income and health – the building blocks for a good quality of life.
 United Way recruits people and organizations who bring the passion, expertise and resources needed to get things done.
 We invite you to be a part of the change.
 You can give, you can advocate and you can volunteer.
 That’s what it means to LIVE UNITED.